EdizOnFire/Movie_App-Project_Defense/README.md

 ### `node server.js`

-Runs the server that is required for the authentication, authorisation, and creating items.
+Runs the server that which is required in order to login, register, and create items.

 Make sure first to access the server folder.

+If you wish you can login with the following details:

+email: ediz@abv.bg
+password: 123456

 ### `npm test`